metadriverse/metadrive/README.md

 *Note that please do not run the above command in a folder that has a sub-folder called `./metadrive`.*

 ## 🚕 Examples
+We provide examples to demonstrate features and basic usages of MetaDrive.
+### Single Agent Environment
 Run the following command to launch a simple driving scenario with auto-drive mode on.
 Press W, A, S, D to drive the vehicle manually.
 ```bash
 python -m metadrive.examples.drive_in_single_agent_env
 ```